 Called sociopaths, people with this personality disorder are often dangers to others.
 While Hollywood may have you believe everyone with a mental health problem is dangerous, this is not generally the case.
 Antisocial Personality Disorder may be the one exception, though, as several serial killers, mass shooters, and gangsters have been known or speculated to have this disorder (including fictional ones, and that’s where I come in).

-Aggression – Tommy keeps a lid on this most of the time, but he raises his voice with Jack and gets disturbingly hostile with Betsy when she has doubts about their romance.
+Tommy keeps a lid on this most of the time, but he raises his voice with Jack and gets hostile with Betsy when she has doubts about their romance.
 It’s easy to see that beneath his charm, Tommy can be very scary.

-Impulsivity – Most people suffer from this now and again, but Tommy has made a career out of impulsiveness.
-Gambling is not for the faint-hearted and this is what Tommy does for a living.
+Most people suffer from this now and again, but Tommy has made a career out of impulsiveness.
+Gambling is not for the faint-hearted.
 By the way, “borrowing” a man’s girlfriend because she looks like your dead wife is also pretty impulsive (not to mention, creepy as fuck).